The Influence Of Friends In Adolescence: Mental Health And More

 Understanding how friendship can influence your teenager

 Your child may absorb some of their friends’ habits.
 If they get close to someone who likes to argue or solve problems with violence, you may notice your child demonstrating aggressive behavior as well.
-If their friends are permitted to curse and act disrespectfully, your child may begin doing the same.
+If their friends are permitted to curse and act disrespectfully, your child may begin doing the same things.

 Participating in risky behaviors due to influences of friends